Dmgolov/IDK0071/README.md

 # Empires

 The Empires game is based on 'cellular automaton' idea.
+In this game you can create you Empire and conquer the land.
+Wo The world is made up of cells through which people can move and capturing cells.
+Each person has different stats (age, strenght, reproduction points).

 Students
 ------------